sarahswu/sarahswu/README.md

 - 🌱 I’m currently learning more about AJAX and React.
 - 👀 I’m looking to collaborate on any interesting projects
 - 📫 Reach me by email :) : wusarah9@gmail.com
-- Check out my personal GitHub Page https://sarahswu.github.io/ !
+- Check out my personal GitHub Page https://sarahswu.github.io/ ! (wip)

 <!---
 sarahswu/sarahswu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.